hemsmalli5/Writing-Sample-findNeedle-/README.md

   ```
   ### Accessibility:
    * **Method can return an output**
-      * Current code logs outputs in the console, instead an array containing the list of outputs can be returned
+      * Current code logs outputs in the console, instead an array containing the list of outputs can be returned.
    * **Too many arguments can return error**
      * Instead of logging error in the console, send an error message back to the calling routine.